Billing, refunds and financial aid 2019-20

 THE BLUFFTON YEAR

 Bluffton offers two payment plans.
-You must select one of these plans by indicating your choice on FORM A. Send the completed form to the business office.
-If you choose the monthly plan you should make your first payment by July 2.
+You must select one of these plans by indicating your choice on the Payment Information Form.
+Send the completed form to the business office.
+If you choose the monthly plan you should make your first payment by July 15.
 SUBSEQUENT PAYMENTS WILL BE DUE ON THE FIRST OF THE MONTH.
-THE MONTHLY PAYMENT PLAN OPTION IS NOT AVAILABLE AFTER AUG 13.
-2018.
+THE MONTHLY PAYMENT PLAN OPTION IS NOT AVAILABLE AFTER AUG 16.
+2019.

 The following payment plans are acceptable: